Primes with restricted digits: Line Estimates

 \section{Line Estimates}

 In this section we establish Proposition \ref{prpstn:LineBound}, which controls the contribution from pairs of angles which cause a large contribution to the bilinear sums considered in Section \ref{sec:Bilinear} to come from a line.
 If a line $L$ makes a large contribution, then $(a_1,a_2,X)$ must lie close to the low height plane orthogonal to this line.
-We note that we do not make use of the fact that these angles lie outside the major arcs, but it is vital that the angles are restricted to the small set $\mathcal{E}$. \begin{lmm}[Line angles lie in low height plane] Let $\mathcal{B}_2=\mathcal{B}_2(N,K,\delta)$ be the set of pairs $(a_1,a_2)\in[1,X]^2$ such that there is a line $L$ such that
+We note that we do not make use of the fact that these angles lie outside the major arcs, but it is vital that the angles are restricted to the small set $\mathcal{E}$. \begin{lmm}[Line angles lie in low height plane] Let $0<\delta<1$ and $K,N,X>1$ be reals with $\delta\ge N/X$ and $N K\ge X^{17/40}$.
+Let $\mathcal{B}_2=\mathcal{B}_2(N,K,\delta)$ be the set of integer pairs $(a_1,a_2)\in[0,X)^2$ such that there is a line $L$ through the origin such that